Josh Allen (offensive lineman): Tampa Bay Buccaneers (first stint)

 Allen signed with the Tampa Bay Buccaneers on May 12, 2014, after going undrafted in the 2014 NFL draft.
-He was released by the Buccaneers on August 31, 2014.
+He was released by the Buccaneers on August 31.

 Green Bay Packers

 Allen was signed to the Green Bay Packers' practice squad on September 3, 2014.
-He was released by the Packers on September 23, 2014.
+He was released by the Packers on September 23.

 Tampa Bay Buccaneers (second stint)

-Allen was signed to the Tampa Bay Buccaneers' practice squad on September 25, 2014.
-He was promoted to the active roster on November 29, 2014.
-He made his NFL debut on December 14, 2014, against the Carolina Panthers.
+Allen was signed to the Buccaneers' practice squad on September 25, 2014.
+He was promoted to the active roster on November 29.
+Allen made his NFL debut on December 14, against the Carolina Panthers.
+He played in three games overall during the 2014 season, appearing in 45 snaps on offense.

 Allen was cut by the Buccaneers on September 1, 2015.
-On September 2, 2015, he was placed on injured reserve.
-On September 9, 2015, he was waived from injured reserve.
-On November 18, 2015, Allen was signed to the Buccaneers' practice squad.
+The following day, he was placed on injured reserve.
+On September 9, Allen was waived from injured reserve.
+On November 18, Allen was re-signed to the Buccaneers' practice squad.

 On January 5, 2016, Allen signed a reserve/future contract with the Buccaneers.

-On September 3, 2016, Allen was released by the Buccaneers as part of final roster cuts.
-The next day, he was signed to the Buccaneers' practice squad.
-He was promoted to the active roster on November 22, 2016.
-He was released on December 10, 2016.
+On September 3, Allen was released by the Buccaneers as part of final roster cuts.
+The next day, he was re-signed to the Buccaneers' practice squad.
+Allen was promoted to the active roster on November 22.
+He was released by Tampa Bay on December 10.

 San Francisco 49ers

-Allen was claimed off waivers by the 49ers on December 12, 2016.
-He was released on December 21, 2016.
+Allen was claimed off waivers by the San Francisco 49ers on December 12, 2016.
+He was released by San Francisco on December 21.

 Tampa Bay Buccaneers (third stint)

-On December 27, 2016, Allen was re-signed to the Buccaneers' practice squad.
+On December 27, 2016, Allen was re-signed to the Tampa Bay Buccaneers' practice squad.
 He signed a reserve/future contract with the Buccaneers on January 2, 2017.
-He was waived on September 2, 2017.
+Allen was waived by the Buccaneers on September 2.

 Calgary Stampeders

-Allen was signed to the Calgary Stampeders' practice roster in October 2017.
+Allen was signed to the Calgary Stampeders' practice roster on October 16, 2017.

 Arizona Cardinals

 On January 2, 2018, Allen signed a reserve/future contract with the Arizona Cardinals.
-He was waived on September 1, 2018.
+He was waived by the Cardinals on September 1.

 Arizona Hotshots

 In 2019, Allen joined the Arizona Hotshots of the Alliance of American Football.
-The league ceased operations in April 2019.
+He started all eight games at offensive guard for the Hotshots as the team went 5–3.
+The league ceased operations in April 2019 with two weeks left in the regular season.

 Dallas Renegades

-Allen was drafted in the 6th round in phase two in the 2020 XFL draft by the Dallas Renegades.
+Allen was selected by the Dallas Renegades in the 6th round, in phase two, of the 2020 XFL draft.
+He played in four games as a backup offensive guard during the 2020 XFL season.
 He had his contract terminated when the league suspended operations on April 10, 2020.